xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.Cli.CliMessage.md

 ## CliMessage.Platform Property

-The platform this CLI tool is built for and running on.
+The platform this command line tool is built for and running on.

 ```csharp
 public string?
 Platform { get; set; }